vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 All markets are proposed without any [liquidity commitment](./0044-LIME-lp_mechanics.md#commit-liquidity-network-transaction).
 If the proposal is successful the market will go into opening auction at least until the proposed `enactment` date.
-However, the market may stay in an opening auction past the proposed `enactment` date until at least on party makes a liquidity commitment that meets criteria for exiting [liquidity auction](./0035-LIQM-liquidity_monitoring.md).

 ## Market lifecycle statuses